heyqbnk/vk-api/README.md

   return http(api);
 }

-// In production mode, we do create as many forks as processor support if (isMaster) {
+// In production mode, we do create as many forks as processor support. if (isMaster) {
   const cpuCount = os.cpus().length;
   const workers: Worker[] = [];